eudoxia0/eudoxia0.github.io/article/_posts/2023-04-18-my-experience-bupropion.md

 1. **Chronic Underachievement:** I start an ambitious project, and it withers away.
 I dropped out of college.
 I start reading a book, put it away and forget it.
 The years pass, the projects remain unfinished.
-What I have achieved was achieved by white knuckling through it, at a cost in terms of constantly burning out.
+What I have achieved was achieved by white knuckling through it, at the cost of persistent burnout.
 This is a great source of pain, because I'm a creative person, and it hurts if I can't create.

 1. **Engineering Methodology:** I suppose this is somewhat self-serving, but the north star of all of my engineering work is complexity.
 I always insist on